Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The door had the kind of lock that made a heavy slamming sound, but its hinges were silent, and Champion Reeko filled the frame like a black-furred avatar of anger.
 Cytosis stood without prompting and turned away, presenting his borrowed body’s paws behind his back for restraint.
 There was nothing gained by being an awkward prisoner, Six had made that point clear often enough.

 The restraints were applied firmly and without regard for his comfort, but professionally.
 Maybe survival was still in the probability space after all.
 As soon as they were applied, he was hoisted around and encouraged through the door out into the hallway, then turned left.
-Reeko wasn’t alone---two Straightshield Brothers armed with weapons that looked significantly more *serious* than a pulse rifle were waiting to escort them.
+Reeko wasn’t alone - two Straightshield Brothers armed with weapons that looked significantly more *serious* than a pulse rifle were waiting to escort them.

 “Go,” Reeko instructed.
 Cytosis obeyed.